Vancouver Canucks: West Coast Express years and the early years of the Sedins (1998–2006)

 The Canucks went on to win their first Northwest Division title that season, but lost in the first round of the 2004 playoffs to the Calgary Flames.
 After their elimination, Burke's contract as general manager was not renewed and he was replaced by assistant general manager and director of hockey operations Dave Nonis.
 At 37 years old, he became the youngest general manager in team history.
 Due to the NHL lockout, the 2004–05 season was not played.
-Several Canucks players went overseas to Europe to play professionally, including Naslund and the Sedin twins, who all returned to their former Swedish team, Modo Hockey.
+Several Canucks players went overseas to Europe to play professionally, including Näslund and the Sedin twins, who all returned to their former Swedish team, Modo Hockey.

 Dave Nonis era (2004–2008)

 Upon the resolution of the labour dispute between NHL players and owners, new gameplay rules were set in place for the 2005–06 season that were intended to benefit skilled players and generate more goal-scoring.
 As the Canucks' basis of success in previous seasons was built on playing a fast-paced, high-scoring style of play, expectations for the team were high going into the season.
 (Note: For example: decreased tolerance for impeding a player as he is skating, four-foot increase length-wise in the offensive zones, abolishment of the two-line pass rule (i.e. passing the puck from the defending zone to the opposing side of centre) and a decrease in goaltending equipment size.)
 However, the team failed to qualify for the playoffs, completing the regular season ninth place in the conference.
-The first line of Naslund, Bertuzzi and Morrison suffered offensively, as all three players recorded decreased points totals.
+The first line of Näslund, Bertuzzi and Morrison suffered offensively, as all three players recorded decreased points totals.
 Head coach Marc Crawford later recalled the campaign as a turning point for the team's offensive leadership as the Sedin twins began their rise to stardom, matching the top line's production.
 Crawford was fired in the off-season and replaced with Alain Vigneault, who had been coach of the team's American Hockey League (AHL) affiliate, the Manitoba Moose.
 Three days after Vigneault's hiring, Nonis dealt Bertuzzi to the Florida Panthers, ending the "West Coast Express" era.
 In return, the Canucks received All-Star goaltender Roberto Luongo as part of a six-player trade.
 With the acquisition of Luongo, Cloutier was traded away to the Los Angeles Kings.